jocades/pcall/packages/rpc/README.md

 console.log(`🔥 Listening at ${server.url.href}`)
 ```

-Then run the server and call the procedures over the network.
+Run the server and call the procedures over the network.

 ```bash
 bun run server.ts